boltdesignsystem/bolt/packages/components/bolt-link/TESTING.md

 ## Slotted content renders as expected

-Slotted content inside `<bolt-button>`, when the component initializes, should be placed inside the correct inner container.
+Slotted content inside `<bolt-link>`, when the component initializes, should be placed inside the correct inner container.
 For example:

 1. Link text should be placed in the default slot and wrapped in a `<span>` element with the class `c-bolt-link__text`.
 1. An icon in the `after` or `before` slot should be wrapped in a `<span>` element with the class `c-bolt-link__icon`.